ME-Data-Pipeline-Software/acoustic_doppler_pipelines/pipelines/sigvm/README.md

 ## Editing pipeline data fields
-This pipeline is set up to handle data created by a Nortek Signature1000 VM running both bottom track and the echosounder.
+This pipeline is set up to handle data created by a Nortek Signature1000 VM running both bottom track and the echo sounder.
 It also has some basic parameters set up for sampling in Sequim Bay.

-1. If you are not running the echosounder, navigate to `pipelines/sigvm/config` and open `retriever.yaml`.
+1. If you are not running the echo sounder, navigate to `pipelines/sigvm/config` and open `retriever.yaml`.
 Remove all entries that have the `_echo` tag.
 You can do this as well for `dataset.yaml`, but this isn't critical.

 2. There are a number of parameters listed in `retriever.yaml` in lines 15-18 that should be updated.

     a. "depth_offset" is the distance below the waterline that the ADCP transducers sit

-    b. "salinity" is the water salinity, which is probably around 30 for Sequim Bay inlet, but it varies on the tide.
+    b. "salinity" is the water salinity, which ranges around 31 for the channel into Sequim Bay

     c. "magnetic_declination" is the current magnetic declination.
 You can look this up online.

-3. In `dataset.yaml`, update the information under the `attrs` block to something more descriptive for the data if desired.
+3. In `dataset.yaml`, update the information under the `attrs` block per the data collection specifics.

 4. There is one parameter listed in `shared/quality.yaml` that can be updated: